 At Key stage 3 pupils have four lessons of Science per week, covering a range of topics with plenty of experimental work where possible.
 We follow the Kerboodle Activate 2 year course.
 At the end of each term pupils plan and carry out their own ‘big practical’ assessment to enhance their practical skills.
-In year 7 pupils study Particles, Cells, Forces, and Elements, compounds and mixtures, Sound and Light, Acids and Reactions, Space Body Systems and Reproduction.
-In year 8 the topics studied are Health and Lifestyle, The periodic table, Energy, Electricity and Magnetism, Separating Techniques, Metals and acids and The Earth.
+In year 7 pupils study Particles, Cells, Forces, Elements, Compounds and Mixtures, Sound and Light, Acids and Reactions, Space, Body Systems and Reproduction.
+In year 8 the topics studied are Health and Lifestyle, The Periodic Table, Energy, Electricity and Magnetism, Separating Techniques, Metals and Acids and The Earth.

 Key stage 4